waleedahmad1627/Practice/README.md

 # Practice
 partial pre emption <br>
-my name is waleed ahmad
+my name is waleed ahmad <br>
+how are you